peelwan010/CSV-and-Code/README.md

 This computational method was central to obtaining analytical results and was developed to ensure correctness, consistency, and reproducibility of the calculation.
 The code is written such that placeholder inputs can be easily replaced with real experimental or observational data without modifying the core logic.

-The emphasis of this repository is on the implementation of the method itself rather than on publication-specific outcomes.
+Numerical simulation and visualization are used to inspect relationships between inputs and outputs, identify expected trends, and validate analytical behavior.

 ## Repository Structure

 - `data/`
   CSV files used as structured inputs for numerical and matrix-based computations.
+These act as stand-ins for real scientific datasets.

+- `scripts/matrix_operations.py`
+  Core implementation of derived matrix relationships, X3 computation, and visualization routines used for analytical validation.

-- `scripts/`
+- `scripts/math_validation.py`
-  Python scripts implementing derived mathematical relationships, matrix operations, and analytical validation logic.
+  Symbolic and numerical validation routines using SymPy and SciPy, used to inspect and verify mathematical expressions during method development.
+This module is intentionally separated from the main computation pipeline.

 - `images/`
   Supporting visual or relational references used during analysis.

+## Visualization & Validation

+The repository includes matplotlib-based visualizations to:
+- Compare input variables (X1, X2) with the derived output (X3)
+- Inspect parameter distributions
+- Analyze relationships between inputs and the computed result
+- Perform final sanity checks on the derived output variable

+These plots serve as validation tools rather than presentation graphics.

 ## Focus Areas